How to Superimpose/Overlay Pictures for Creative Photo Projects

 The app comes with a “Magic Brush Tool” option that lets you do this very selectively for even more dynamic merging effects.

-There are also “Lasso” and “Magic Wand” tools for automatically cutting the edges of an object in an image when masking.
+There are also “Lasso” and “Magic Wand” tools (similar to Photoshop)for automatically cutting the edges of an object in an image when masking.

 With these tools, you can cut out a “mask” from any one image and copy it for pasting to any other image as a merge.